cliffchew84/SG-Lib-Books/README.md

     ```

 1. Update the .env file with the Supabase API keys and other necessary configurations.
- Do note that you need to request for a API Key to access NLB's Catalogue API [here](https://www.nlb.gov.sg/main/partner-us/contribute-and-create-with-us/NLBLabs).
+ A seperate request for a API Key is required to access NLB's Catalogue API [here](https://www.nlb.gov.sg/main/partner-us/contribute-and-create-with-us/NLBLabs).

 #### 1.3 Front-end Svelte Setup